tushar-sharma/tushar-sharma.github.io/_posts/2022-08-11-carbonated-water.md

 6. Does it effect enamel ?

 7. Is there loss of calcium ?
+So the theory is that phosphate (phosphoric) acid used to enhance flavor of carbonated drinks interferes with the bone metabolism.
+However I haven't found any study that conclusively proves this theory.

-8. One study on mice shows that carbonated water increase hunger hormone grehlin. [^hunger]
+8. One study on mice shows that carbonated water increase hunger hormone grehlin. [^hunger].
+However sample size of study was small..

 I guess moderation in anything is the mantra.